 Make sure you keep the heater or radiator uncovered so that heat can escape into the room.

 If you see condensation on any surfaces or windows, wipe them down and wring out the cloth (if you’re using one) rather than drying it on a radiator.

 To help control condensation, you could install condensation channels or sponge strips – available to buy at DIY stores.

 Steps against mould

-Wipe away any spots of mould immediately with a mould-spray or wash.
+Wipe away any black spots of mould immediately with a mould-spray or wash that has a Health and Safety Executive approval number, making sure you follow the instructions.
 Do not let it accumulate.

 Dry-clean mildewed clothes and shampoo carpets.
 Brushing or vacuum cleaning can increase the risk of breathing problems.